 Creating Healthier Vibrant Communities

 RCDC's passion for cultivating strong communities is the driving factor behind why we engage in grassroots community development.
 RCDC primarily focuses on the Canyon Corridor Neighborhoods (boundaries: I-17 to 43rd Ave & Indian School to Dunlap), a culturally diverse urban community battling crime, blight, and limited access to healthy foods and activities.

 We believe that by engaging residents and stakeholders across all ages, ethnicities, creeds, and income levels in a process that connects their common interests and skills provides the synergy necessary to build sustainable, healthy communities of care.

 RCDC is the catalyst and backbone organization for the Canyon Corridor Neighborhood Alliance.
 RCDC convenes stakeholders, mentors neighborhood leaders, hosts community events, collaborates, develops and implements strategies to revitalize and restore neighborhoods within the Canyon Corridor.

 Center for Financial Opportunities

 Building wealth through comprehensive asset development is pivotal for low and moderate income people to not only become self-sufficient but successful business & home owners.
-RCDC partners with several community based and national organizations, businesses, and municipalities to deliver the following services: First Time/ Home Buyer Education, Volunteer Income Tax Assistance, and provides support to the Canyon Corridor "D27" Business Alliance.
+RCDC partners with several community based and national organizations, businesses, and municipalities to deliver the following services: First Time/ Home Buyer Education, TIME Business Program, Volunteer Income Tax Assistance, GCU-CityServe, and provides support to the Hazelwood Street Block Watch.
 RCDC provides a space for financial education workshops focusing on building wealth and not debt.
-RCDC also delivers free tax preparation services to low and moderate-income people in partnership with the City of Phoenix and Internal Revenue Service Earned Income Tax Credit (EITC) Program.
+RCDC also delivers free tax preparation services to low and moderate-income people in partnership with the Central Arizona VITA Network and Internal Revenue Service Earned Income Tax Credit (EITC) Program.

 Building Future Leaders